Lost Horizon (1973 film): Plot

 Everyone is content to stay except Conway's younger brother, George.
 Shangri-La, despite its utopian allure, has certain expectations of its citizens.
 Specifically following the mantra of moderation in all things, simplicity and communal existence, as explained by Chang.
 George has also fallen in love with Maria, a dancer, and wants to take her along when he leaves.
-Chang warns Richard that Maria came to Shangri-La over 80 years before, at the age of 20.
+Chang warns Richard that Maria came to Shangri-La over 80 years ago, at the age of 20.
 If she were to leave the valley, she would revert to her actual age.

 Richard is summoned to meet the High Lama, who informs him that the plane was hijacked on purpose and that he was brought there for a reason, to succeed him as the leader of the community.
 The High Lama has been following Richard's actions in the United Nations for years.
 However, on the night that the High Lama dies, George and Maria insist to Richard that everything the High Lama and Chang have said is a lie.
 They convince him to leave immediately.

 Still in shock from the High Lama's death, Richard leaves without even saying goodbye to Catherine.
 Not long after their departure, the trio is struggling to keep up with the local guides.
 As a blizzard starts, an avalanche erupts and kills the party of guides and they are stranded in the storm.
 Maria suddenly ages and dies, and George, running wildly in grief over the death of his partner, falls to his death down an icy ravine.
 Richard struggles on alone, ending up in a hospital bed in the Himalayan foothills.
 The United Nations discovers he has survived and sends a party to take him back to the Western world.
-However, he runs away, back to the mountains, and finds the portal to Shangri-La once more.
+However, he runs away, goes back to the mountains, and finds the portal to Shangri-La once more.

 Cast

 Musical numbers

+Unusually for a musical film, songs do not feature throughout.
+As generally released, the film runs for around two hours and fifteen minutes: the first song sung by a cast member, "Share the Joy", appears over 40 minutes in, and the final number, "I Come to You", ends with half an hour running time still left.
+This led to some critics, notably Judith Crist in Texas Monthly observing that the (largely non-musical) cast fared better when they were not involved in musical numbers.

 Large parts of the score were deleted after the film's roadshow release.
-The dance sections of "Living Together, Growing Together" were cut, and "If I Could Go Back", "Where Knowledge Ends (Faith Begins)" and "I Come to You" were cut, but restored for the laserdisc release.
-All of the songs appear on the soundtrack LP and CD.
-According to the notes on the laserdisc, Kellerman and Kennedy had a reprise of "Living Together, Growing Together" that was also lost.
+The dance sections of "Living Together, Growing Together" were cut, and "If I Could Go Back", "Where Knowledge Ends (Faith Begins)" and "I Come to You" were removed, but restored for the laserdisc release.
+All songs appear on the soundtrack LP and CD.
+According to the laserdisc notes, Kellerman and Kennedy had a reprise of "Living Together, Growing Together" that was also lost.

 Hunter wanted to follow up with another musical, set in 1930s Hollywood, titled Hollywood Hollywood.
 It was never made.